 Investing your money is an important way of helping you accomplish your specific, real-life financial goals.
 Whether you are looking to buy your first home, go back to school, start a family, or just grow your overall wealth, investing is arguably the best way to reach those goals.

 When I started working my first part-time job, a good uncle encouraged me to open an investment account with a robo-advisor.
 I took his advice and set up an automatic contribution of just $30 per month.
 That’s $1 per day.
 If you’re reading this you can find a way to come up with $1 per day.
 No matter how small you start, the most important thing is to get started.
 You can always increase the amount you save over time.
 I’m saving way more than $30 per month now.
 But, the idea is to start.

 The sooner you get started the easier it will be to get on track for your financial goals, whatever they may be.
-Even if you have to start small with just $5, get started.
+Even if you have to start small, get started.
 You may not be rich yet, but you will never be if you don’t get stat investing.

 Put Yourself on Autopilot

 As I mentioned earlier, automation is the easiest way to save.
 When you choose how much to put toward your 401(k) — whether it’s a dollar amount or a percentage of your pay — the money goes into your account before it’s taxed and before you even get a chance to think about spending it.
 You can replicate that process for an IRA and other investment accounts by setting up automatic monthly payments through your bank.
 Doing this removes the temptation of spending instead of saving.